 The QA guys?
 This is their baby child and they will take care of those tests, scripts, frameworks and all things that happen between the app build and app regression.

-Being proactive, and using true Agile development process with continuous testing approach on real mobile devices, will lead to higher return on investment as well as happier developers: Every developer wants to work on the new features rather than fix existing features in fire-fighting mode based on the crashes coming from the market.
+Being proactive, and using true Agile development process with the continuous testing approach on real mobile devices, will lead to higher return on investment as well as happier developers: Every developer wants to work on the new features rather than fix existing features in a fire-fighting mode based on the crashes coming from the market.